Elojah/game_03/README.md

   + mage, long gameplan, need to consume buff on opponent to buff itself and gain big (ability ? resource ? buff ?)
   + thief, looking for specific timing/conditions (how to make that thief can't trigger himself those conditions, need to be opponent)

+- Targeting:
+  + Target each step
+  + foe/allies on hover
+  + confirm on click
+  + cancel current cast with other skills

 ### Unrelated
 ---